Infidelity is one of the last remaining taboos in relationship.

-- You have to be able to let go of the need for punishing your partner and playing the role of victim (as tempting as it might appear to pour acid all over their car or expose them as a traitor all over Facebook) as this is going to destroy any chance of your re-establishing a healthy dynamic.
+- You have to be able to let go of the need for punishing your partner and playing the role of victim (as tempting as it might appear to pour acid over their car or expose them as a traitor on Facebook) as this is going to destroy any chance of your re-establishing a healthy dynamic.

 - Know that you are the only one that can heal YOUR hurt because it is inside you.
 It is your choice to hold onto it or not.
 Your partner cannot do this for you, only you can.
 Part of this healing is taking a look at ways you might have contributed, not to the affair, but to the place in your relationship that made the affair a possibility.
-Betrayal comes in many forms- indifference, avoidance, criticism, manipulation etc. An essential but not an easy thing to do when we feel so wronged.
-Once there is more understanding forgiveness can happen.
+Infidelity comes in many forms- addictions, overwork, over focussing on the children at the expense of the relationship, even sport and being on lots of committees.
+Betrayal can come in the form of indifference, avoidance, criticism, sarcasm and manipulation.
+Finding your contribution is an essential but not easy thing to do when we feel so wronged.
+But once there is more understanding forgiveness can begin to happen.

-- Your partner CAN help by showing genuine remorse for the hurt you’ve felt.
+- Your partner CAN help by showing genuine remorse for the hurt you’re feeling.
 Sometimes they may not feel real remorse for the affair itself.
 This is when it has brought new aliveness, new clarity in the individual who has had the affair.
-And where it brings new potential in your existing relationship, to bringing things out in the open that were otherwise killing it.
-It can be hard to see for the person hurting in the infidelity but this can be where the most potential lies for healing.
+And where it brings new potential in your existing relationship, bringing things out in the open that were otherwise killing it.
+It can be hard for the person hurting in the infidelity to see but this can be where the most potential lies for healing.

 - You need to resolve the underlying issues that led to the affair.
 Discover what led to the choice being made and what can you each do to prevent the situation happening again.
 And find the things that you value about your relationship with each other.
 Learn how you can bring the aliveness, the freedom, the connection, the mystery into your own relationship.

 The outcome of an affair is up to both of you.